caam37830/homework-1-template/README.md

 You should communicate with your group early on to discuss who will do what, and check in regularly to make sure work is being completed.
 You may wish to video chat or use Slack to troubleshoot or debug together.
 It is perfectly fine to write code collectively e.g. get on video and "pair program".
 Work should be divided roughly equally, and you'll be asked to say who was primarily responsible for what (you don't have to be super detailed).

 If you having trouble communicating with members of your group e.g. someone is just not responding to emails at all, please let the course staff know.
 In extreme cases, group members may be re-assigned.

+If you are new to using git, see [collaboriating with git](https://github.com/caam37830/git-tutorial/blob/master/collaborating.md) [[Video](https://uchicago.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=3bdb5733-3c8c-4c52-a906-ac4e000ed3f7)].
+It is recommended to use a branch for each team member.

 ### Grading Rubric